dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

 >Time complexity is a measure of how the execution time of an algorithm scales with the input size

 >Space complexity evaluates how much memory space an algorithm requires relative to the input size
+---
 ### Order of n
-The time complexity is defined bu the polinomial degree.
+The time complexity is defined by the polinomial degree.

 Using a **linear search algorithm**, we have to go through each element (worst case) and compare it with the element we are looking for.
-This is also represented by the `Order of n` or O(n), where n is the number of elements.
+This is also represented by the `Order of n` or $O(n)$, where n is the number of elements.

 The complexity can be determined based on the procedure or by analyzing the code.
-- **procedure**:
+- **procedure**
     ```
     Array:  |2|5|9|7|6|13|8| (7 elements)
     O(n) -> O(7)